ederwander/PyAutoTune/README.md

 pyaudio - play and test code examples

-Download and install one compliler, for example you can choose mingw 32 or 64 bits in windows SO https://sourceforge.net/projects/mingw/files/latest/download
+Download and install one compliler, for example you can choose mingw 32 or 64 bits in windows SO:

+https://sourceforge.net/projects/mingw/files/latest/download

 https://sourceforge.net/projects/mingw-w64/